-Florida Rep. Allen West said Tuesday he filed a circuit court complaint challenging the official result of his House race, which ended with him losing re-election by 2,442 votes.
+Florida Rep. Allen West said Tuesday he filed a circuit court

 The lawsuit asks the St. Lucie County court for a preliminary injunction that would order election officials to recount early votes in the state’s 18th Congressional District and refrain from certifying the results until the process in complete.
 The court could not be reached late Tuesday afternoon to verify the filing.